 - Energy Management Services (energy saving performance contracting) is a streamlined procurement process used by public agencies to conduct solicitations under G.L.
 25A, §11C (RFP) or §11I (RFQ) for the purpose of financing and implementing cost-saving energy-efficiency improvements and renewable electricity generation projects.
 DOER staff can assist jurisdictions to help them prevent problems during the procurement process.

 - MassEnergyInsight is a web-based tool to help cities and towns manage energy use of municipally owned buildings, streetlights, and vehicles.

 The U.S. Department of Education's Green Ribbon Schools award honors K-12 schools for exemplary reduction in environmental impact and costs, improvements in the health and wellness of students and staff, and delivery of effective environmental and sustainability education that incorporates Science, Technology, Engineering, and Math (STEM), civic skills, and green career pathways.
 In 2012, for the first time, schools across Massachusetts are eligible to apply.

-- The Green Communities regional coordinators provide hands-on, focused assistance to help cities and towns decrease energy bills through local policies and targeted investments that encourage greater energy efficiency and use of renewable energy.
-Find your regional coordinator through the Massachusetts region associated with your community.
+The Green Communities regional coordinators provide hands-on, focused assistance to help cities and towns decrease energy bills through local policies and targeted investments that encourage greater energy efficiency and use of renewable energy.

 - Collaboration is essential to build Green Communities in Massachusetts.
 The plans and processes featured in this library are examples provided by cities and towns to share with other municipalities throughout the Commonwealth.
 Use these samples as reference tools to mobilize your community.